IdoSagiv/order-sandwich-app/README.md

 # Sandwich Stand App
-An android app for a small Sandwich Stand.
+An android app for a small Sandwich Stand.</br>
 This app was written as part of PostPc (Android) course of The Hebrew University of Jerusalem.

 ## Technologies and tools